Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \subsection{Group theoretic Dehn filling}

-Roughly speaking, a Dehn surgery on a 3-dimensional manifold consists of cutting of a solid torus from the manifold (which may be thought of as ``drilling" along an embedded knot) and then gluing it back in a different way.
-The study of this ``elementary transformation" is partially motivated by the Lickorish-Wallace theorem, which states that every closed orientable connected 3-manifold can be obtained by performing finitely many surgeries on the $3$-dimensional sphere.
+Roughly speaking, Dehn surgery on a 3-dimensional manifold consists of cutting of a solid torus from the manifold (which may be thought of as ``drilling" along an embedded knot) and then gluing it back in a different way.
+The study of these ``elementary transformations" is partially motivated by the Lickorish-Wallace theorem, which states that every closed orientable connected 3-manifold can be obtained by performing finitely many surgeries on the $3$-dimensional sphere.

 The second part of the surgery, called {\it Dehn filling}, can be formalized as follows.
 Let $M$ be a compact orientable 3--manifold with toric boundary.
 Topologically distinct ways to attach a solid torus to $\partial M$ are parameterized by free homotopy classes of unoriented essential simple closed curves in $\partial M$, called {\it slopes}.
 For a slope $\sigma $, the corresponding Dehn filling $M(\sigma )$ of $M$ is the manifold obtained from $M$ by attaching a solid torus $\mathbb D^2\times \mathbb S^1$ to $\partial M$ so that the meridian $\partial \mathbb D^2$ goes to a simple closed curve of the slope $\sigma $.